 Rotator cuff repair is surgery to repair a torn tendon in the shoulder.
 The procedure can be done with a large (open) incision or with shoulder arthroscopy, which uses smaller incisions.

 The rotator cuff is a group of muscles and tendons that form a cuff over the shoulder joint.
-These muscles and tendons hold the arm in its joint and help the shoulder joint to move.
-The tendons can be torn from overuse or injury.
+These muscles and tendons hold the arm in its joint and help the shoulder joint to move in a coordinated and pain free way.
+The tendons can be torn from overuse, injury, or wearing away over time.

 You will likely receive general anesthesia before this surgery.
 This means you will be asleep and unable to feel pain.
 Or, you will have regional anesthesia.
 Your arm and shoulder area will be numbed so that you do not feel any pain.
 If you receive regional anesthesia, you will also be given medicine to make you very sleepy during the operation.

 Three common techniques are used to repair a rotator cuff tear:

 - During open repair, a surgical incision is made and a large muscle (the deltoid) is gently moved out of the way to do the surgery.
 Open repair is done for large or more complex tears.